pihujha/HabitTracker/README.md

 ## How it was built

 This was the first in a series of small portfolio projects — the goal was to get comfortable with the full stack (React, Supabase, Firebase) before tackling something more complex.
-It was built incrementally: auth first, then routing, then CRUD, then logging, then streaks, then charts, then the design pass.
+It was built incrementally: authentication first, then routing, then CRUD, then logging, then streaks, then charts, and finally the design pass.

-A few things that came up along the way worth noting:

-The streak logic was the most interesting part to get right.
-A streak only counts if the habit was logged today or yesterday — otherwise leaving the app for a week and logging yesterday would still show a streak.
-The function walks backwards day by day and breaks the moment there's a gap.

-The completion rate in the chart originally just counted whether a habit was logged (any log = 100%).
-That was wrong.
-For progress habits especially, logging 10% shouldn't count the same as 100%.
-The fix was summing the actual logged values and dividing by `(habitCount × 100)`.

-The real-time update problem: the chart and streak hooks only fetched on mount, so checking off a habit wouldn't update the stats until you refreshed.
-Solved this with a `refreshKey` counter in the Dashboard that increments on every log toggle, passed as a dependency to the stats hooks so they re-fetch automatically.